Savitribai Phule: Career

+In 1863, the Phule couple with their longtime friend Sadashiv Ballal Govande started an infanticide prevention centre called Balhatya Pratibandhak Griha mainly for pregnant widows.
+Pamphlets were stuck around Pune advertising the centre in the following words: "Widows, come here and deliver your baby safely and secretly.
+It is up to your discretion whether you want to keep the baby in the centre or take it with you.
+This orphanage will take care of the children [left behind]."
+The Phule couple ran the infanticide prevention centre until the mid-1880s.

 Personal life

 Savitribai and Jyotirao had no children of their own.
-It is said that they adopted Yashawantrao, a son born to a Brahmin widow.
-However, there is no original evidence available yet to support this.
-It is said when Yashwant was about to get married, no one was willing to give him a girl because he was born to a widow.
-Hence Savitribai arranged his marriage to her organization's worker Dynoba Sasane's daughter in February 1889.
+It is said that they adopted Yashawantrao, who was the son of a Brahmin widow.
+However, there is no primary evidence currently available to support this.
+It is said that when Yashwant was ready for marriage, it was difficult to find a suitable partner because he was born to a widow.
+Hence, Savitribai is believed to have arranged his marriage to the daughter of Dynoba Sasane, a worker in her organization, in February 1889.

 Death

-Savitribai and her adopted son, Yashwant, opened a clinic to treat those affected by the worldwide Third Pandemic of the bubonic plague when it appeared in the area around Nalasopara in 1897.
-The clinic was established at stern outskirts of Pune, in an area free of infection.
+Savitribai and her adopted son Yashwant, opened a clinic to treat those affected by the worldwide Third Pandemic of the bubonic plague when it appeared in the area around Nalasopara in 1897.
+The clinic was established on the southern outskirts of Pune, in an area free of infection.
 Savitribai died a heroic death trying to save the son of Pandurang Babaji Gaekwad.
-Upon learning that Gaekwad's son had contracted the Plague in the Mahar settlement outside of Mundhwa, Savitribai Phule rushed to his side and carried him on her back to the hospital.
-In the process, Savitribai Phule caught the Plague and died at 9:00pm on 10 March 1897.
+Upon learning that Babaji Gaekwad's son had contracted the plague in the Mahar settlement outside of Mundhwa, Savitribai Phule rushed to his side and carried him on her back to the hospital.
+In the process, Savitribai Phule caught the plague and died at 9:00 pm on 10 March 1897.